Hooandee/decky-colores/README.en.md

 Colores also builds on the [Decky plugin template](https://github.com/SteamDeckHomebrew/decky-plugin-template) by Steam Deck Homebrew.

-Made with a lot of love for handhelds.
+Made with a lot of love for handhelds ❤️.

 ## Development